 - Personal property against theft, vandalism, damage or destruction.

-- Liability in the event of you being the cause of injury or property damage.
+- Liability in the event you cause injury or property damage.

-- Additional living expenses should you have to relocate for covered reasons.
+- Additional living expenses if you have to relocate for covered reasons.

-Personal property coverage is the section of your renters insurance that comes into play after car theft.
-Your policy should cover your belongings, along with those of any other individual on your policy, that were in the vehicle at the time the break-in occurred.
+The personal property coverage portion of your renters insurance policy is what will help you after a car break-in.
+Your renters policy should cover your belongings, along with those of any other individual on your policy, that were in the vehicle when the break-in occurred.

-With personal property outside your rental home at the time of theft, standard renters insurance policies usually have a coverage limit that is less than the regular personal property limit.
-This limit is usually either 10% of your policy's personal property limit or a dollar limit amount designated by the insurer.
+Something to keep in mind in this situation is that most standard renters insurance policies put a coverage limit on personal property that’s outside your rental unit.
+This coverage limit usually is less than the regular personal property limit on a policy – often either 10% of your policy's personal property limit or a dollar limit amount designated by the insurer.

-With valuables such as jewelry, antiques or furs, a renters insurance policy will also have a coverage limit on personal property that is less than the standard limit.
-This limit is usually somewhere around $1,000 to $1,500 per item.
-If you have large collections of valuables such as these, you may want to consider getting an add-on endorsement to cover your expensive belongings for their full value.
+The same is true when it comes to valuable belongings like jewelry, antiques or furs.
+Most renters insurance policies place a coverage limit on such personal property that is less than the standard limit.
+This limit is typically $1,000 to $1,500 per item.
+If you have large collections of valuables, you should consider getting an add-on endorsement to cover your expensive belongings for their full value.

 Renters insurance vs. car insurance coverage after car theft

-In simple terms, renters insurance will cover your personal belongings that are stolen, while comprehensive auto insurance will cover the car theft itself.
+In simple terms, renters insurance covers your personal belongings that are stolen, while comprehensive auto insurance covers the car itself.

-Custom car add-ons: Any aftermarket additions to your car will not be covered by your renters insurance in the event of theft.
-A dash cam may seem like it would be personal property because it's not a stock part of your car, but you would need comprehensive auto insurance to get any coverage for its theft.
+Renters insurance won’t cover any aftermarket additions that are stolen from your car.
+A dash cam may seem like personal property because it's not a stock part of your car, but you need comprehensive auto insurance to get any coverage for its theft.

-Personal property stolen from a rental car: You don't have to own the car that was broken into to have your belongings covered.
-Renters insurance personal property coverage will compensate you for your stuff if your rental car is broken into or stolen.
+You don't have to own the car that is broken into for your belongings to be covered.
+Renters insurance personal property coverage will compensate you for your stuff if your rental car is broken into or stolen, too.